Miles Davis Day

 Click here to Support Jazz on the Tube

-His first teacher was local musician Elwood Buchanan who was firmly, even violently, against using vibrato on trumpet.
+His first teacher was local musician Elwood Buchanan, who was firmly, even violently, against using vibrato on the trumpet.

-After high school, Davis enrolled in the Julliard School of Music.
+After high school, Davis enrolled in the Juilliard School of Music.

-He spent his first weeks in town trying to find his idol Charlie Parker which led to his joining in in jam sessions at two of the birthplaces of bebop, Minton’s Playhouse and Montroe’s.
+He spent his first weeks in town trying to find his idol Charlie Parker, which led to his joining in jam sessions at two of the birthplaces of bebop, Minton’s Playhouse and Monroe’s.

-Definitive cool jazz trumpeter Miles Davis is consisted one of the most influential artists of the 20th Century.
+The definitive cool jazz trumpeter, Miles Davis, is considered one of the most influential artists of the 20th Century.

-There he began a regiment of nightly jam sessions at the famed Harlem nightclub, “Minton’s Playhouse” with musicians such as Fats Navarro, J. J. Johnson, and Thelonious Monk.
+There, he began a regimen of nightly jam sessions at the famed Harlem nightclub, “Minton’s Playhouse,” with musicians such as Fats Navarro, J. J. Johnson, and Thelonious Monk.

-During the late ’40s he forged a strong friendship with composer Gill Evans and after a period of hardship both personal and professional in the early 1950s.
+During the late ’40s, he forged a strong friendship with composer Gil Evans, and after a period of personal and professional hardship in the early 1950s.

-The second “Miles Davis Quintet” perform in Stockholm, Sweden in 1967.
+The second “Miles Davis Quintet” performed in Stockholm, Sweden, in 1967.